garrandall/popular-music-data/tracks/hole-in-the-head-sugababes.md

 For the guy
 Say goodbye
 Runaway
 Why d'you cry
 For the guy
 Say goodbye
 I said ok, 'cos...

-Ooh, won't you miss me like a hole in the head
+Oh, won't you miss me like a hole in the head
 Because I do boy,
 And it's cool boy
-And ooh, bet you never thought I'd get out of bed Because of you boy,
+And oh, bet you never thought I'd get out of bed Because of you boy,
 Such a fool boy (such a fool)

-Ooh, won't you miss me like a hole in the head
+Oh, won't you miss me like a hole in the head
 Because I do boy (I do)
 And it's cool boy (yeah it's cool)
-And ooh, bet you never thought I'd get out of bed Because of you boy, (I do boy)
+And oh, bet you never thought I'd get out of bed Because of you boy, (I do boy)
 Such a fool boy (such a fool)